nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Format: `find KEYWORD`

-* The keyword is case-sensitive
+* The keyword is case-insensitive
 * Partial matches on the keyword are also returned
 * You can only search for one keyword at a time